 1. Excellent financial health

 Car owners who are financially disciplined and have well-paying jobs or businesses tend to have huge savings in their bank account.
 You’ll also realize that they have several sources of income and high net worth.
-Such a car buyer can afford the shortest repayment period easily.
+Such a car buyer can afford the shortest repayment period easily because they have sufficient net incomes.

 Short term auto loans have high monthly installments because you pay a higher portion of interest compared to a long-term loan.
 Assume you want an auto loan worth $35,000 at a 4.34% interest rate but you’re undecided about a 24-month or 48 -month repayment period.